Full walkout guidance

 GP registrars undertaking industrial action are only able to join picket lines at their usual place of work.
 For GP registrars working in a practice setting, this would mean picketing outside their practice.

-We would encourage GP registrars who are taking part in IA, to join picket lines at their nearby hospital as we expect the majority of junior doctors on the selected days to demonstrate there.
+We would encourage GP registrars who are taking part in IA, to join picket lines at their nearby hospital as we expect the majority of resident doctors on the selected days to demonstrate there.

 Calculating pay deductions